 You can make an appeal if you disagree with the annual test result.
 The test inspector can give you further details of the appeals process.
 But, you must submit an appeal form within fourteen (14) days of the test.
 You will need to use:

 Fill in the relevant appeal form and send it to the address written on the document.
 In some cases, it will need to go to the same test station.
-The annual vehicle test appeal fee is £39.
+There is a fee to make an annual vehicle test appeal.

 Annual Test for Lorries, Buses, and Trailers in the United Kingdom